wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 | HEALTHCHECK | Content related to the health check endpoints. | - |
 | VARY | The segment is marked as VARY if it is impossible to attribute it to other categories.
 A variable part of the URL path. | - |

-## Working with exception list
+## Exceptions for source IPs

-To mark some IPs as associated with legitimate bots or crawlers to avoid blocking them by API Abuse Prevention, use the [**Exception list**](../about-wallarm/api-abuse-prevention.md#exception-list).
+To mark some IPs as associated with legitimate bots or crawlers to avoid blocking them by API Abuse Prevention, use the **Exception list**.

 You add IP address or range to the exception list and specify target application: this causes that any requests from these addresses to the target application will not lead to marking these addresses as malicious bots and they will not be added to [deny-](../user-guides/ip-lists/overview.md) or [graylist](../user-guides/ip-lists/overview.md) by API Abuse Prevention.